GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --color=34: Specify the default output color in ANSI escape codes --interactive=true: Allow user prompts for more information -v, --verbosity='warning': Log level (debug, info, warn, error, fatal, panic)
+      --color=34: Specify the default output color in ANSI escape codes --interactive=true: Allow user prompts for more information --update-check=true: Check for a more recent version of Skaffold -v, --verbosity='warning': Log level (debug, info, warn, error, fatal, panic)